 Holdings

-VTI, at nearly 3,900 holdings, has a significantly higher number of stocks in its portfolio than VOO, which has just over 500.
+VTI, at almost 3,500 holdings, has a significantly higher number of components in its portfolio than VOO, which has 500.

-Because it covers the whole stock market, VTI has much more exposure to smaller stocks.
-VTI currently offers 72% exposure to large caps, 19% exposure to mid-caps, and 9% exposure to small caps.
-However, while VOO focuses on a large-cap index, it doesn’t hold only large-cap stocks—it has 83% exposure to large companies, but the remaining 17% of assets are invested in mid-cap stocks.
+Because it covers the whole stock market, VTI has more exposure to smaller stocks.
+VTI currently offers 71% exposure to large caps, 19% exposure to mid-caps, and 10% exposure to small caps.
+While VOO focuses on a large-cap index, it doesn’t hold only large-cap stocks—it allocates a little more than 80% of its assets to large companies, 18% to mid-caps, and just 1% to smalls.

 Also, while VTI and VOO have the same top 10 holdings, VTI differs from VOO in how much weight it assigns each stock because it has to spread its overall assets around a larger group of equities: